Reducing Inflammation in the Body

-Inflammation is one of the body’s most important defense mechanisms.
-It is activated when the body recognizes damaged cells, irritants and pathogens.
+Reducing Inflammation is one of the body’s most important defense mechanisms.
+It is activated when the body recognizes damaged cells, irritants, and pathogens.
 With repeated use of drugs and alcohol, the body is under a constant state of inflammation that can lead to dozens of health problems.

-Fortunately, there are ways to reduce inflammation and promote a healthy recovery.
+Fortunately, there are ways of reducing inflammation and promote a healthy recovery.
 The key is to seek help at a Phoenix addiction treatment center and stop the cycle of substance abuse.
 Let’s learn more about inflammation and how to reverse its effects.

 What is Inflammation and Why is it Bad?

 Inflammation is the Body’s Way of Dealing with Injuries and Foreign Pathogens.
 When inflammation occurs, the white blood cells release chemicals into the body to protect it from foreign substances.
 The chemicals also increase blood flow and nutrients to the affected area so that it can heal.
 When you see an area that is red, swollen, and hot, this is a sign of inflammation.

 However, inflammation isn’t always a good thing.
 It has a destructive potential as well.
 For example, when the body attacks its own tissues, a person may develop an autoimmune condition like lupus or type 1 diabetes.
 Whole-body inflammation is a lower level of inflammation, but it is chronic.
 It’s believed to be the precursor to diseases like type 2 diabetes, joint problems, pancreatitis, heart disease, cancer, and Alzheimer’s.

 As you can understand, using drugs and alcohol can easily lead to chronic inflammation.
 Not only do the substances create inflammation, but also people who abuse substances tend to lead sedentary lifestyles.
 By quitting drugs and alcohol, you can get clean and sober while reversing your risk for certain diseases.